sidney-eliot/3d-artists-handbook/content/anime-style-characters.md

 ---

 ## Overview
-I haven't done much yet with anime styled characters but nonetheless here are some good resources.
+I haven't done much yet with anime styled characters, but nonetheless here are some good resources.

 ## Resources
 ### Channels